Datatruck — a new operating system for logistics: how a startup with Uzbek roots is transforming the U.S. market

 Technology

-IT Park Uzbekistan engaged in a discussion with Shokhrukh Rakhmanov, the founder of Datatruck, regarding the necessity for transportation companies to adopt a unified TMS, the role of AI in eliminating manual tasks, and the rationale behind the development team being situated in Uzbekistan.
+IT Park Uzbekistan engaged in a conversation with Shokhrukh Rakhmanov, the founder of Datatruck, regarding the necessity of a unified TMS for transportation companies, the role of AI in reducing manual tasks, and the rationale behind establishing the development team in Uzbekistan.

-Datatruck represents a cutting-edge transportation management system (TMS)—essentially an operating system tailored for the freight sector that empowers companies to oversee shipments, documentation, payments, and financial reporting all within a single platform.
-Its fundamental value is in minimizing financial losses and expenses, guaranteeing complete transparency throughout the transportation process, and enhancing overall profitability.
+Datatruck represents a next-generation transportation management system (TMS)—an operating system tailored for the freight sector that empowers companies to oversee shipments, documentation, payments, and financial reporting on a single platform.
+Its fundamental advantage lies in minimizing financial losses and expenses, ensuring complete transparency throughout the transportation process, and enhancing overall profitability.

-The company primarily generates revenue through paid subscriptions to the Datatruck platform.
-Additionally, the startup provides AI-driven modules for a fee, such as AI Updater, which automates communications and status updates for brokers and drivers, and Fintruck, a financial management tool that enables companies to monitor income and expenses, produce reports, and strategize financial activities.
-These tools assist clients in conserving time and resources while significantly diminishing human error.
+The primary source of revenue for the company is derived from paid subscriptions to the Datatruck platform.
+Additionally, the startup provides paid AI-driven modules such as AI Updater, which automates communications and status updates for brokers and drivers, and Fintruck, a financial management tool that enables companies to monitor income and expenses, generate reports, and plan financial activities.
+These solutions assist clients in saving both time and money while significantly decreasing human error.

 At present, Datatruck collaborates with over 100 partners in the United States and has established integrations with more than 9,000 banks.